scorpido74/azure-docs.nl-nl/articles/iot-dps/how-to-provision-multitenant.md

-## <a name="prepare-the-azure-iot-c-sdk-development-environment"></a>Bereid de ontwikkelomgeving voor Azure IoT C SDK
+## <a name="prepare-the-azure-iot-c-sdk-development-environment"></a>Prepare the Azure IoT C SDK development environment

-In deze sectie wordt u de Azure IoT C SDK op elke virtuele machine klonen.
-De SDK bevat een voorbeeld waarin het simuleren van een tenant voor apparaatinrichting uit elke regio.
+In this section, you will clone the Azure IoT C SDK on each VM.
+The SDK contains a sample that will simulate a tenant's device provisioning from each region.

-1. Voor elke virtuele machine, installeert u **Cmake**, **g ++** , **gcc**, en [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) met de volgende opdrachten:
+1. For each VM, install **Cmake**, **g++** , **gcc**, and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) using the following commands:

     ```bash
     sudo apt-get update